benlamb95/benlamb95/README.md

  *** Second Project: HTML, CSS and JavaScript  ✅ Result: Merit
  *** Third Project: Python ✅ Result: Merit
  *** Fourth Project: Full Stack ✅ Result: Pass
- *** Fifth Project: Predictive analytics & Machine Learning
+ *** Fifth Project: Predictive analytics & Machine Learning  ✅ Result: Merit
+ *** Final Result: MERIT ✅

 - 💞️ I’m looking to collaborate on all things Code.
 Im currently on data analyitics and machine learning with a view to go into a data scientist role or similar.